 Your first step is to file a form explaining every detail of your accident and injuries.
 The insurance company will respond with their side of the story.
 Afterward, a workers’ compensation commissioner will be assigned to your case.
 They will take both of your accounts into consideration, accept evidence from both sides, and make a decision.

 If either you or the other party disagrees with the commissioner’s decision, you may appeal.

 At some point during this process, your employer or their insurance company may decide to offer you a settlement.
+The workers’ compensation settlement is determined by the agreement you reach with the employer’s insurance provider.
 Still, how can you tell if the settlement offer is fair and that it covers all of your damages?
 You may want to talk to a lawyer about your case to make sure you do not inadvertently sacrifice your rights or the money you might be entitled to receive.
 It is important to note that once you receive an offer on your claim, it may be too late to hire an attorney as a lawyer cannot take a fee on amounts offered before their representation.
 This makes it less likely for the lawyer to want to help you with your claim.
 Insurance companies know this so they try to offer smaller sums that make your claim less attractive to an attorney considering your claim.

 When to Hire a Lawyer